savonet/book/quickstart.md

 ```

 It begins with a description of the operator, followed by its type, category and
-parameters (there is also a section for methods, which is not shown above, but we
+parameters (there is also a section for methods, which is not shown above, but
-simply ignore it for now).
+we simply ignore it for now, it will be detailed in [a subsequent
+section](#sec:records)).
 Here, the type indicates that it is a function taking
 three arguments and returning a source with any number of audio, video and midi
 channels.
 The three arguments are indicated in the type and detailed after: